asalitri/Fantasy-Sports-ML-Analytics/README.md

 - Supports dynamic playoff ranking logic across various bracket sizes
 - Delivers machine learning power ratings and predictions for remaining wins using feature engineering, Random Forest regression, and permutation importance analysis

-This README consolidates all components into a single reference for contributors, maintainers, and evaluators.

 ## Key Features

 - **End-to-End Data Pipeline** — From raw Yahoo API calls to structured CSVs and analytics outputs